cetic/fadi/doc/REVERSEPROXY.md

 ## 1. Enable the Traefik reverse proxy

 To enable the Traefik reverse proxy, you will need to set the `values.yaml`.
-Create a `example.yaml` file and add these lines:
+Create a `values.yaml` file and add these lines:

 ```
 traefik:
   enabled: true
 ```

-You can enable the dashboard by adding these lines in the `example.yaml` file:
+You can enable the dashboard by adding these lines in the `values.yaml` file:

 ```
 traefik:
   enabled: true
   dashboardIngress:
     enabled: true
-  dashboardHost: dashboard.example.local
+  dashboardHost: dashboard.traefik.fadi.cetic.be
   globalArguments:
     - "--api.insecure=true"
 ```

 See the [default values file](https://github.com/traefik/traefik-helm-chart/blob/master/traefik/values.yaml) from the official repository for more configuration options.

+Note that this configuration is not suitable for a production environment because access to the API is not secure.
+If you are deploying Traefik in a production environment, you must define security features through middleware.
+Please refer to [doc](https://doc.traefik.io/traefik/v2.0/operations/dashboard/).

 ## 2. Configure the various services to use Traefik